turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 ## Instructional Deliverables (Due Friday 5pm of Intermission Week)

-Create a gist to answer these questions:
+Create a GitHub gist to answer these questions in as much detail as possible.
+Imagine someone is asking these questions in an interview (these are popular interview questions).

 * What is a "framework?"
 And how does it differ from a "library?"
 * Why should we consider using a framework over vanilla JS like you have been doing in mods 1 and 2?